sal55/langs/Benchmarks.md

 **Total EXE sizes** | 2426 | 1625 | 1793 | 1980 | 2283 | KB

 (All executables include the M language's runtime libraries.
-Those compiled with BB or BCC do not include any C libraries (they uses an external DLL MSVCRT.DLL).
+Those compiled with BB or BCC do not include any C libraries (they uses an external DLL MSVCRT.DLL.
+I don't know what is included in the programs compiled with GCC or TCC.)

 (GCC-O1 is roughly 10% slower on these programs than -O3.
-That means BB-opt would be just over 30% slower on that second average)
+That means BB-opt would be just over 30% slower on that second average.)

-I don't know what is included in the programs compiled with GCC or TCC.)

 ### Summary